Dschogo/HowToStuff/docs/OBS/encoding.md

 ## Hold up - there is AV1 coming????

 Yes, but you can completely forget software encoding - for the same quality of x264 you need at least 5 times the render time.
 Intel Arc and the GeForce 4000 and probably upwards cards support AV1 hardware encoding, but none of the streaming providers support it yet.
 There is barely support for decoding (RTX 3000 supports its).

-Surprisingly almost all smartphone support AV1 decoding, and also encoding.
-Very good for IRL-livestreaming with low bandwidth - Another topic.

 ## And What about the framerate?